Skip to main content

 Overview

 The architecture is designed with a high level of inherent scalability, both vertically and horizontally.
 This is achieved with an ephemeral, stateless application that can be autoscaled by orchestration systems.
 For local development, the application can be run with a .env file and docker-compose.yml file (see development-environment.md).
-This environment maps perfectly to production, as discussed later.
+This environment maps as perfectly to production as possible, as discussed later.

-The API will connect with two different data stores.
-For quick-access, ephemeral data, Redis will be utilized.
+The API and websocket server connect with two different data stores.
+For quick-access, ephemeral data, Redis is utilized.
 For an authoritative data store, PostgreSQL will be used.
 For more information on the database design, see Database Schema

 Diagram and Explanation